mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 -----------------------
-This might seem like a stupid question, but it is important to understand that in the context of algorithms that have parts that can be trained or optimized, we do not evaluate a specific instance of an algorithm (algorithm + model + parameter set), but rather our entire approach (algorithm + training method + parameter optimization method).
+This might seem like a stupid question, but it is important to understand that in the context of algorithms that have parts that can be trained or optimized, we do not evaluate a specific instance of an algorithm (algorithm + model + parameter set), but rather our *entire approach* (algorithm + training method + parameter optimization method).
 Yes, the final performance parameter, that we get when applying our optimized algorithm to the *test* data, tells us how good a specific instance of our algorithm is.
 However, because we trained and optimized this instance using our overall approach, it also tells us how good we can expect another instance of our algorithm to be when it is trained with the same approach on different (but similar) data.

-In real live applications, we would actually not use the algorithm instance we created during evaluation and deploy it in our production setting.
+In real-life applications, we would actually **not** use the algorithm instance we created during evaluation and deploy it in our production setting.
 More information on that in the final section of this guide (TODO: add link)